donaldrauscher/airflow-gke/README.md

 ## About

 I leveraged [an awesome Docker image with Airflow](https://github.com/puckel/docker-airflow).
 Terraform for managing GCP infrastructure.
 Postgres instance on CloudSQL for the Airflow meta database.
-Used [`ktmpl`](https://github.com/jimmycuadra/ktmpl) for performing parameter substitutions in Kubernetes manifest.
-Also used [git-sync](https://github.com/kubernetes/git-sync) sidecar container to continuously sync DAGs and plugins on running cluster, so only need to rebuild Docker image when changing Python environment.
+I used [git-sync](https://github.com/kubernetes/git-sync) sidecar container to continuously sync DAGs and plugins on running cluster, so only need to rebuild Docker image when changing Python environment.
+Packaged all Kubernetes resources in [a Helm chart](https://helm.sh/).

 Note: To run Citibike example pipeline, will need to create a Service Account with BigQuery access and add to the `google_cloud_default` [Connection](https://airflow.apache.org/concepts.html#connections) in Airflow UI.